EBIvariation/eva-pipeline/README.md

 * `db.collections.variants.name`: Main collection.
 Has variant coordinates, sample information, and some statistics and annotation.
 * `db.collections.files.name`: File (and study) metadata information.
 * `db.collections.stats.name`: Main collection for statistics.
 The variants collection might contain a subset of this.
-* `db.collections.annotation.metadata.name`: Main collection for annotation.
+* `db.collections.annotation-metadata.name`: Main collection for annotation.
 The variants collection might contain a subset of this.

 #### Configuration of third party applications